 learning, caring, preparing

-In order to meet the specific needs and challenges of our school community and the requirements of the National Curriculum and Early Years Framework, we have designed our curriculum to ensure that -
+Learning in Key Stage 1 (Year 1 & Year 2) builds on the strong foundations laid in EYFS.
+In order to meet the specific needs and challenges of our school community and the requirements of the National Curriculum our curriculum ensures that -

-- Learning will be enhanced by a visit or visitor every half term
+- Learning is enhanced by a visit or visitor every half term

 - Skills, knowledge and understanding build over time through a sequence of units in each curriculum area

 - Units of learning build through small steps to achieve age related outcomes or beyond

 - Learning builds over time with every unit and lesson making reference to, and building on, prior learning

 - Vocabulary is identified and taught in every unit and lesson

 - Connections are made between different areas of the curriculum eg historical knowledge is used in a subsequent writing unit